Easter Baskets

 - 2 tsp. sugar (or 1/4 tsp.
 Stevia)

 Combine all ingredients in either an enamel pan for the stove top or a microwavable bowl.
 On the stove top cook over medium heat, stirring constantly until the mixture curdles.
-(If using a microwave, cook on high for 2 minutes, take out & stir with a wire whisk.
-Repeat cooking 2 minutes & stirring many times until the mixture curdles.)
+(If using a microwave, cook on high for 2-4 minutes, take out & stir with a wire whisk.
+Repeat cooking 2-4 minutes & stirring many times until the mixture curdles.)
 Using a flour sack cloth-lined colander drain the whey.
-(You can use multiple layers of cheese cloth but flour sack cloth [Sam's Club sells them], a pillow case or a old clean T-shirt works better.)
+(You can use multiple layers of cheese cloth but flour sack cloth [Sam’s Club, Target, Bed Bath & Beyond sells them], a pillow case or a old clean T-shirt works better.)
 Once it stops dripping wait a few minutes until the hot mixture cools a little.
 Take the cloth & contents and twist the top to form a ball – the tighter the better.
 Caution: this may still be hot to the touch – be careful.
 Secure the top of the cheese in the cloth with twine.
 Hang the ball over the sink or a container to capture any remaining whey.
 Once cooled gently remove the hdruka from the cloth, place in a glass bowl or wrap in plastic then refrigerate.
 Before placing the cooled Easter cheese in your basket to take to church, decorate it with a cross made from garlic plant greens secured at the ends with whole cloves.
-See the left side picture below showing the traditional hdruka with a 3-bar cross formed from whole cloves, and the savory hdruka cheese too.
 By the way, drink the whey for a great savory protein drink.
 Yumm!

 Christ is Risen! – - – Indeed He is Risen!